-F. ANALYTICAL COSTS BASIS:
+E. ANALYTICAL COSTS BASIS:

-The project plan stipulates a total of 560 phytoplankton, 560 picoplankton and 560 productivity samples will be collected for subsequent processing procedures over the 12 month period to give a grand total of 1680 samples collected.
+The project plan stipulates a total of 448 phytoplankton and 448 picoplankton samples will be collected for subsequent processing procedures over the 12 month period to give a grand total of 996 samples collected.

-G. LABORATORY FACILITIES:
+F. LABORATORY FACILITIES:

 The Old Dominion University Phytoplankton Analysis Laboratory is located in the Mills Godwin Life Science Building on the campus of Old Dominion University in Norfolk, Virginia.
 It occupies approximately 600 sq. ft. and has additional storage space for equipment, and supplies, with an accompanying cell culture laboratory.
-It has been one of the most active and fully equipped laboratories for phytoplankton analysis in the United States. contains 7 inverted plankton microscopes, two epifluorescence microscopes, and several compound microscopes, with an active staff annually of 5 to 6 lab specialists.
+It has been one of the most active and fully equipped laboratories for phytoplankton analysis in the United States.
+It contains 7 inverted plankton microscopes, two epifluorescence microscopes, and several compound microscopes, with an active staff annually of typically 4 lab specialists.
 It possesses all necessary supplies and support material for phytoplankton, picoplankton and related studies.
 The facility also contains a personal computer system (2) for data entry into a mainline system.
 Additional features include an extensive laboratory library of identification keys, manuals and publications for all the major phytoplankton categories.